AsherTeo/MR-Beast-Data-Analytics/README.md

 The analysis includes statistical insights using the `stats` library, data visualization using `seaborn`, and machine learning utilizing `scikit-learn`.
 These tools collectively contribute to a thorough exploration and understanding of MrBeast's content landscape.

+Additionally, for data cleaning and NLP tasks, the project uses the `nltk` and `strings` libraries.
+This includes removing stopwords, tokenization, lemmatization, and conducting sentiment analysis in the comment sections.
+Redundant data, such as non-English words, is filtered out to enhance the quality of the analysis.

 The dashboard boasts a user-friendly interface, making it easy for users to explore and interpret the data.
 Additionally, for enhanced interactivity and visualization, Power BI is integrated to create an engaging and insightful dashboard.

 ## Key Features